Palm Ghosts: Year of Music and new release strategies (2024–present)

 On 10 October 2025, the band released the album Content Providers.
 WhiteLight//WhiteHeat terms the album "a thematic concept album addressing the struggles of artists in the modern music industry, particularly the demands of being a 'content provider' for algorithms and social media."
 Ghettoblaster Magazine said "With [the album], the band has found new ways to stir up emotions. ... it may not be something that's actually new, but it’s something much more deliberate and focused."

+In 2026, the band released a monthly series of singles, some of which are socially reactive.
+Of January's God Help the Poor Billionaires, Ghettoblaster opined: "The result is a track that feels both timely and timeless: a commentary on greed, complicity, and the surreal normalization of inequality."
+Of March's Walk Into Your New Life, Atwood Magazine wrote: "Nashville's Palm Ghosts peel back the illusion of modern life on Walk Into Your New Life, a sharp, provocative indie rock jolt that turns the language of advertising into a haunting portrait of manipulation, control, and the uneasy search for something real beneath it all."

-Palm Ghosts' music has been featured in the Netflix series 13 Reasons Why and CBS's Clarice.
+Palm Ghosts' music has been featured in television series including Netflix's 13 Reasons Why (2022), CBS's Clarice (2022), and Hulu's Tell Me Lies season 3 episode 4 (2026) with 2017's single Heavy Eyes.
 The band has played at Summerfest in Milwaukee, Wisconsin, the Mile of Music festival in Appleton, Wisconsin, and the Dark Spring festival in Boston, Massachusetts.

+In late May 2026, Lekkas began volunteer programming, producing, and hosting a weekly one hour eclectic free-form music show named Golden Spiral Radio on Nashville's listener-supported broadcast community radio WXNA-LP 101.5 FM.

 Musical style and influences

 The band's music is characterized by its dreamy and introspective qualities, combining elements of gothic rock, dream pop, post-punk, and shoegaze.
 Their sound features ethereal guitar textures, lush vocal harmonies, and atmospheric synthesizers.
 Lyrically, the band explores themes of personal introspection, love, loss, and the human condition.

 The band cites various musical influences, including The Cure, Peter Gabriel, Echo and The Bunnymen, Joy Division & New Order, Japan, The Blue Nile, and Radiohead.
 These influences are evident in their music, which blends classic and contemporary elements to create a distinct sonic identity.
 Rock and Roll Globe says "this quartet is hardly another bro country group trying to own Music City USA.
 In fact, the only thing "Big Country" these folks are down with is the underrated post-modern rock band.
 The group echoes the sonic terrain of New Order, The Cure, Gene Loves Jezebel and John Carpenter soundtracks."